Sen. Tim Scott discusses police reform legislation with George Floyd's brother, advocates

 Floyd family attorney said legislation is needed to prevent 'the next George Floyd'

-Police reform advocates, including George Floyd's brother, spent Thursday on Capitol Hill meeting with Sen. Tim Scott and other lawmakers to advance legislation to tackle police brutality.
+Police reform advocates, including George Floyd's brother, spent Thursday in Washington meeting with Sen. Tim Scott and other lawmakers to advance legislation to tackle police brutality.

 Floyd family attorney Ben Crump said family members want meaningful federal legislation that "prevents the next George Floyd."